Road Safety Tips

 Avoid Drinking or Eating & Avoid Distractions

-It should come as no surprise that you shouldn’t eat or drink anything when driving your vehicle.
+Unsurprisingly, it would be best not to eat or drink anything when driving your vehicle.
 Activities like drinking coffee can hinder your reflexes and cause an accident.
-Make sure both of your hands are on the wheel at all times and focus on the road ahead.
+Ensure both hands are on the wheel and focus on the road ahead.
 Drinking and eating are not the only distractions to avoid; the smartphone is a leading cause of road accidents.
-Opt for the Bluetooth hands-free car kit for phone calls and avoid texting until you have parked your car for the utmost safety.
+Opt for the Bluetooth hands-free car kit for phone calls and avoid texting until you have parked your car for safety.

 Check the Forecast

-We have the weather forecast on our smartphones for a reason, so be sure to check it before heading out.
+We have the weather forecast on our smartphones for a reason, so check it before heading out.
 Knowing the weather conditions that await you can prevent you from getting behind the wheel and into an accident.
-If you can, avoid driving in heavy weather conditions, and if you can’t, plan your trip early with caution.
+If you can, avoid driving in heavy weather conditions; if you can’t, plan your trip early with caution.

 Control Your Road Rage

 Understandably, even the best and the most patient of us can succumb to road rage when exposed to careless and selfish drivers.
-However, road rage can cloud your judgment and have you in a predicament you wouldn’t be in otherwise.
-Do your best to remain calm behind the wheel, take deep breaths, and try to control your temper.
+However, road rage can cloud your judgment and put you in a predicament you wouldn’t be in otherwise.
+Do your best to remain calm behind the wheel, take deep breaths, and control your temper.